H. Bruce Franklin: Background

+Franklin died from corticobasal degeneration at his home in El Cerrito, California, on May 19, 2024, at the age of 90.

 Stanford years

 Franklin earned his doctorate from Stanford University in 1961.
 He was hired that year at the university as an assistant professor of English; he was promoted to associate professor in 1965.
 He was also a lecturer in San Jose, California's municipal adult education department from 1963 to 1964.

 He became an expert on American writers, particularly Herman Melville and Nathaniel Hawthorne.
 At one point, he served as president of the Melville Society.
 His first book, The Wake of the Gods: Melville's Mythology, examined Melville's use of mythologies and intellectual milieu from Meso-American to Sanskrit.
 Franklin wrote a scholarly edition of Melville's The Confidence Man: His Masquerade, which traced obscure classical and "alien" references embedded in Melville's prose.

 Franklin and his family spent a year in France from 1966 to 1967.
 He taught for six months at Stanford's campus in Tours, France, and then moved in Paris.
 There he and his wife Jane studied Marxist theory, helped organize the Free University of Paris, and participated in setting up the European network of GI deserters, who were primarily young men opposed to the Vietnam War.
 When he returned to the United States in the late 1960s, he became a prominent activist in the movement against the Vietnam War.